-Author: Kevin Walzer <[email protected]> State: Voting Type: Project Created: 21-August-2021 Keywords: Tk, desktop integration Tcl-Version: 8.7 Keywords: Tk, desktop integration
+Author: Kevin Walzer <[email protected]> State: Final Type: Project Created: 21-August-2021 Keywords: Tk, desktop integration Tcl-Version: 8.7 Vote: Done Vote-Summary: Accepted 5/0/0 Votes-For: MC, SL, JN, FV, KW Votes-Against: none Votes-Present: none Keywords: Tk, desktop integration

 X11: Custom implementation because Unix-like platforms do not have a standard, widely-used API

 The X11 implementation will be based on the "wm iconphoto" command and incorporate additional custom badge images that will be shipped with Tk.